MichaelAgarkov/MicSetup/index.md

 I recommend using [PascalABC.NET version 3.4.2 build 2050](https://archive.org/download/pascalabc.net/PascalABCNETWithDotNetSetup.exe) because it's the version MicSetup is compiled in.

 ## MicSetup License
-MicSetup is published under the [**Eclipse Public License 2.0**](https://github.com/MichaelAgarkov/MicSetup/blob/main/License.txt) for your freedom to [modify](https://github.com/MichaelAgarkov/MicSetup/wiki/Modifying) the program and the installer the way you need them to be.
+MicSetup is published under the [**Eclipse Public License 2.0**](https://github.com/MichaelAgarkov/MicSetup/blob/main/License.txt) for your freedom to [modify](https://github.com/MichaelAgarkov/MicSetup/wiki/Modifying) the installation builder and the installer the way you want them to be.

 ---
 Copyright (c) 2021, [Michael Agarkov](https://github.com/MichaelAgarkov)